eunid/netID-docs/docs/sso/index.md

 ### Lifetimes

 - Authorization codes are only valid for 30 seconds and may only be used once
-- Access token are valid for 15 minutes for use with the userinfo endpoint and may be used multiple times
+- Access token are valid for 15 minutes for use with the UserInfo Endpoint and may be used multiple times

 ## netID Button